128technology/docs/docs/howto_config_PPPoE.md

 ```
 #### Connection Status using Linux

-When the 128T is not running and the PPPoE connection is managed by linux, a `pppoe-state` utility is used to return the connection status.
+When the SSR is not running and the PPPoE connection is managed by linux, a `pppoe-state` utility is used to return the connection status.
 To use the utility, run `pppoe-state ppp<giid>` as shown below.

 ```
 [root@t189-dut1 ~]# pppoe-state ppp2